beyersmann-lab/beyersmannlab/content/publication/orthographic-expectancies-in-the-absence-of-contextual-support/index.md

 ---
 title: Orthographic expectancies in the absence of contextual support
-subtitle: "*Scientific Studies of Reading*"
+subtitle: "*Scientific Studies of Reading*."
 publication_types:
   - "2"
 authors: